 All manuscripts must be original.
 They must not be under review process in other journal.
-They should preferably be written in English, using either American or British spelling.
+They should be written in English or in English and Spanish, using either American or British spelling.

 Authors wishing to include images, figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

 1.1.
 Authors are responsible for the manuscript content.
 Articles highly similar to previously published works, including author's own works, are considered as plagiarism.

 The maximum number of authors per article is three.
 If other researchers linked to a project participated in the preparation of the article, their names may be included in a footnote.

 No more than one article by the same author or co-author will be published in a period of one year and a half, i.e., six issues of the journal.

 1.2.
 Manuscripts must be between 6.000-9.000 words in length, references, tables, and figures included, and will follow APA (6th edition) guidelines except for minor details that are noted in these rules.